BrushXue/ME423-HelpDesk/Assignment3.md

 for i=1:N+3
     for j=1:N+3 % Scan through all nodes k=k+1; % Next row
-        switch boundary(i,j) % Return the type of the current node as we defined case -1 % Empty node
+        switch your_mesh_matrix(i,j) % Return the type of the current node as we defined case -1 % Empty node
                 A(k,c(i,j))=1;
                 B(k)=0; % Assign something, for matrix solving purpose